Views expressed by the host on this program, riveting a nation, rallying a nation.

 I appreciate it.

-I have I sent fixtures in a long time ago of me and my sister when we were about two or three years old kissing the television when my parents had it paused on your face during your half an hour news hour.
+I sent pictures in a long time ago of me and my sister when we were about two or three years old kissing the television when my parents had it paused on your face during your half-hour news hour.

 I love that.